chrisbpawsey/hpc-intro/_episodes/020-connecting.md

 ```
 {: .bash}
 ```
-MemTotal:       263772152 kB
+MemTotal:       1067494144 kB
 ```
 {: .output}

-This tells us that there are approximately 252 GB of memory available (263772152/[1024*1024] = 251.55 GB) (this is out of 256 GB, ~4GB are reserved for various parts of computing hardware).
+This tells us that there are approximately 1067 GB of memory (RAM) available on the login node.

 > ## Units
 >